 And finally, your writer chum most likely can do very little to help.
 Introductions, sure, but unless they edit the magazine or the publisher's books--no, it doesn't always work.

 In sum: The appropriate response to a friend’s good news is “Congratulations!”
 And “I’m looking forward to reading that when it comes out!”

 Say you've read something that got you super-excited—made your blood sing, made you feel free, made you feel sad, made you laugh when you needed to.
 If so, write to the author!

 As you know, the writing life can be a lonely one, and praise and treats come rarely, especially when someone’s writing a long piece.
 Your note about what you loved might arrive at just the right time to help the author continue or finish something else you’ll want to read.
 And you might even make a friend.

 • Almost every published writer on earth has a website somewhere, with an email address handily prominent.
 Find it.
 Use it.

 • Writers really do love to hear from people who have appreciated their work.

 I’m not going to comment on writing notes to people whose work you did NOT like.
 Well, I guess I am.

 • Such notes are obviously much less welcome, and the writers of negative notes are so passionate that they often seem crazy.
 If you feel you simply must write such a note, be sure not to let your emotions overcome you.
 Write as soberly as you can.
 Tell the author you love them "anyway."

-3. Responding to a Reader’s Note Without Trying to Sell More
+3. Respond to a Reader’s Note Without Trying to Sell More.